This article covers everything you need to know if you plan to visit Merzouga in Morocco.

 One village where you can discover this culture is Khamlia.
 It’s located just 7 km south of Merzouga.
 The town itself is quite small with a population of 390 people of Gnawa and Berber origins.
 Khamlia is located right next to the Erg Chebbi dunes.

 It’s possible to reach the village by shared taxi or to drive there if you have your own car.
-There are two Gnawa musical groups that receive tourist and play music for them in Khamlia.
+There are two Gnawa musical groups that receive tourists and play music for them in Khamlia.

 One of the two groups is called Bambara and the other group is called Pigeon des Sables.
 You can go anytime you want and you don’t need to reserve in advance.
 They have signs on the side of the road advertising their business and they will play for you even if you are alone.